archit-gpt/IMDBSearchProject/README.md

 # IMDB Top 250 Movies Search Application

 ## Project Overview
-The IMDB Top 250 Movies Search Application is a command-line interface (CLI) based application that allows users to search for movies from the IMDB Top 250 list based on various criteria such as title, year, genre, actors, and directors.
-The application employs a simple yet robust search functionality incorporating fuzzy matching to enhance user experience by handling approximate searches effectively.
+The IMDB Top 250 Movies Search Application is a command-line interface (CLI) application that allows users to search for movies from the IMDB Top 250 list based on various criteria, such as title, year, genre, actors, and directors.
+It employs fuzzy matching to enhance user experience by handling approximate searches effectively.

 ## Features
 - **Search by Title**: Look up movies by entering partial or full movie titles.